 3. User experience and usability

 User experience and usability pose significant roadblocks to digital transformation in healthcare.
-The complexity and fragmented nature of healthcare systems often result in cumbersome and unintuitive digital interfaces, leading to poor user experiences.
-Healthcare professionals, already burdened with demanding workloads, may struggle to navigate through intricate software and utilize it to the full potential.
+The complexity and fragmented nature of healthcare systems often results in cumbersome and unintuitive digital interfaces, leading to poor user experiences.
+Healthcare professionals, already burdened with demanding workloads, may struggle to navigate through intricate software and utilize it to its full potential.
 Inadequate training and support further exacerbate the usability challenges.

 Top 10 Digital Transformation Trends In Healthcare